osinfra-io/terraform-google-kubernetes-engine/README.md

 ## 🔩 Usage

 You can check the [test/fixtures](test/fixtures/) directory for example configurations.
-These fixtures set up the system for testing by providing all the necessary code to initialize it, thus creating good examples to base your configurations on.
+These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples to base your configurations on.

 Google project services must be enabled before using this module.
 As a best practice, these should be defined in the [terraform-google-project](https://github.com/osinfra-io/terraform-google-project) module.
 The following services are required: